bobbingwide/oik-nivo-slider/README.md

 12. oik Nivo slider options page

 ## Upgrade Notice
+# 1.14.3
+Contains a fix for Issue 4.
+Tested with WordPress 4.5.
+Now dependent on oik v3.0.0 or higher.

 # 1.14.2
 Contains a fix for Issue 3.
 Tested with WordPress 4.5.
 Now dependent on oik v3.0.0 or higher.